BCA National Training Group

 - Department of Environment and Heritage: plan and process for engaging Aboriginal communities in natural reserve resource management.

-Our training approach is a holistic process, and incorporates a model called the Eight ways of Aboriginal engagement.
-We are currently inducting our trainers to integrate this into their delivery.
+BCA National Training Group's training approach is holistic, and incorporates a model called the Eight ways of Aboriginal engagement.
+The Training Group is currently inducting trainers to integrate this approach into their delivery.
 This model contextualises content for learners and makes assessments more relevant and meaningful, leading to quality educational outcomes.
-We also have a vision around cultural heritage business which showcases Aboriginal heritage in a three step process.
+The Training Group also has a vision around cultural heritage business which showcases Aboriginal heritage in a three step process.

 PLEASE NOTE: The Register of Cultural Heritage Management Training Providers is provided for information only.
 The Department of Sustainability, Environment, Water, Population and Communities does not endorse or recommend any listed training provider on the Register or warrant that any providers are suitable or appropriately qualified.
 Organisations should conduct their own procurement processes before choosing or engaging a trainer.
 Information on the Register is as provided by the listed training providers.